How to Become a Compliance Officer

 • Acquire certification: Professional certification is not required in this field, but employers may prefer candidates with credentials.
 In addition to passing an exam, certifications typically require specialized courses.

-• Maintain certification: Certified professionals must maintain and renew their credentials with continuing education credits.
+• Maintain certification: A certified compliance officer must maintain and renew their credentials with continuing education credits.
 These courses also keep their compliance skills and knowledge up to date.

 Advanced Career Path